Back in the Hill Atton awaited a report from Marty.

-"Uh… The Grim Adventures of Billy and Mandy," AJ told him, “that show is hilarious.”
+"Uh… The Grim Adventures of Billy and Mandy," AJ told

-“That show is a farce," Wesley snapped.
+"That show is a farce," Wesley snapped.
 "The Reaper

 "You do know the Grim Reaper isn't real… right?"
 AJ

 "Is it really that serious?
-It's just a myth or legend or whatever,” AJ shrugged it off.
+It's just a myth or legend

-“My dad talks about him like he's real.
+"My dad talks about him like he's real.
 You wanna meet

 "Well," he began.

 "We're havin' one of his old friends over.
 CJ McCoy, I

 Wesley know his uncle?
 And why wouldn't CJ tell them he was in

 "Really; cool, so we'll meet at my house?"

 "Okay," AJ gave in.
 "Just let me call my mom and tell

 When the bell rang to go home, AJ stayed in the hall

 "Hey, Ma, I'm going over to a friend's house after

 "What's his name?"
 His mom asked.

 "Uh… Wesley.
 He said he knew Uncle CJ," AJ made sure to

 "What's his father's name?"
 Nirvana said curiously.

 "Uh… hold on.
 Hey Wesley come here?"
 AJ called to

 "Werly, Werly Adams," Wesley told him.

 name sounded so weird to AJ but not to Nirvana.
 Nirvana put her

 "Yeah," she agreed, "but I'm coming with you.
 Tell your

 "Hey Winter, Willow hold up.
 We're goin' home with Wesley."

-There was an extremely awkward silence when everyone was in the car.
+There was an extremely awkward silence when everyone was in the

-“So," Nirvana finally spoke up, "Wesley is it?
+"So," Nirvana finally spoke up, "Wesley is it?
 How are